ESP32 Integration

 If the device information appears after entering the

-command, the connection is successful.
+sicommand, the connection is successful.

 Example: Parsing Location Data (lep / lec commands)

-A developer tag returns current location data using the lep
+A developer tag returns current location data using the lep or lec command.

 The example below shows how to parse the response and display it in a readable format.